 Coco-Caprylate – Reduces skin irritation and improves your skin health.
 It’s also known to stimulate your hair follicles so you might see an increase in the underarm bush.
 However, you should be manscaping those pits regularly so that shouldn’t be a problem

 When you switch from your synthetic deodorant to the natural goodness of Dapper Yankee deodorant it might take some time for your body to adjust to the change.
 Plus your body needs time to rid itself of all the toxins you’ve been applying since middle school.

 Week 1: You won’t see a notable change in your body odor as the detoxification process begins.

 Week 2: Your body will start flushing out the aluminum and toxins from your pits, so you might notice an increase in your sweat flow and you might stink a bit more than usual.
 Don’t let that discourage you it’s all part of the process.

 Week 3: As your body continues to detox, you will notice that you are smelling less.

 Week 4: You’ll notice a significant decrease in odor and sweat as your body is now adjusting to your new routine.

 The first few weeks of the detox are going to be the toughest.
 You might get irritated and think that this deodorant is crap since it isn’t working, but the fact of the matter is it’s actually working.
-Once your body is free of the toxins, the deodorant does what it’s intended to do deodorizing your armpits, and helping reduce sweating.
+Once your body is free of the chemicals, the deodorant does what it’s intended to do deodorizing your armpits, and help reduce sweating.

 If you care about the way you smell and care about the people around you, you’ll gladly wear deodorant.